Rocco Angelo M.B.A.

 Bio

-Rocco M. Angelo has been the Associate Dean of the School of Hospitality and Tourism Management since 1982.
-Prior to joining Florida International University in 1974, Professor Angelo was the manager of Laventhol and Horwath's Management Advisory Services division in New York City.
-For the six years that he was with that firm he was responsible for supervising and conducting economic feasibility studies, operation and control analyses for hotels and restaurants, and tourism studies in the United States, Canada and the Caribbean.
-He managed a private club/hotel, in New York City.
-He worked in various management positions with Aramark, the food service management company and with Loews Hotels he assisted in opening the Americana Hotel of San Juan, Puerto Rico where he was both the Director of Food and Beverage and the Director of Catering.
-With Pannell, Kerr, Forster he was a consultant with the Management Advisory Services Division of the firm.
+Professor Emeritus Rocco M. Angelo joined Florida International University and the Chaplin School of Hospitality and Tourism Management in 1974 but had been a guest lecturer often in 1972 and 1973.
+Prior to joining the University, Professor Angelo was the manager of Laventhol and Horwath's (L & H) Management Advisory Services division in New York City.
+While with L & H he was responsible for supervising and conducting economic feasibility studies, operation and control analyses for hotels, restaurants, and country clubs and tourism studies in the United States, Canada and the Caribbean.
+He managed a private club/hotel, in New York City and worked in various management positions with Aramark and Loews Hotels.
+He was with Pannell, Kerr, Forster (now CBRE) as a hospitality consultant with the Management Advisory Services Division of the firm.

-From 1985 to 1989 he was an advisor to the Club Management Institute of the Club Managers Association of America.
-He served on the American Hotel & Motel Association's Market Research and Feasibility Committee, the Certification Commission of the Educational Institute, and the Scholarship and Grant Committee of the American Hotel Foundation.
-From 1986 to 1995 he was a member of the Corporation of the Culinary Institute of America.
-He has been a trustee of the Caribbean Hospitality Training Institute and served on the advisory board of Miami-Dade County's Academy of Tourism.
+He was advisor to the Club Management Institute of the Club Managers Association of America and served on the American Hotel & Lodging Association's Market Research and Feasibility Committee, the Certification Commission of the Association’s Educational Institute and the Scholarship and Grant Committee of the American Hotel Foundation.
+He was a member of the Corporation of the Culinary Institute of America, has been a trustee of the Caribbean Hospitality Training Institute and served on the advisory board of Miami-Dade County's Academy of Hospitality and Tourism.
+He was the Interim President of the Southeast Federation of the International Council on Hotel, Restaurant and Institutional Education, the worldwide association of hospitality and tourism educators.
+He received the Lamp of Knowledge Lifetime Achievement Award from the American Hotel & Lodging Association Educational Institute.

-He is the author of “Understanding Feasibility Studies, A Practical Guide” and co-author of the textbook “Hospitality Today: An Introduction.”
+Mr. Angelo is the author of "Understanding Feasibility Studies, A Practical Guide" and author of the text book "Hospitality Today: An Introduction”